 SVP, global IT and CIO

-Randy Mott, who became CIO of GM in 2012, spent 22 years at Walmart, rising to CIO, before taking up the same position at Dell and then HP.
-Mott is responsible for the organization’s global IT strategy, as well as all IT assets.
+Randy Mott, who became CIO of General Motors in 2012, spent 22 years at Walmart, rising to CIO, before taking up the same position at Dell and then HP.
+Mott is credited with pioneering retail and supply-chain systems automation while at Walmart and saw the retail giant triple its revenue during his first six years as CIO.
+At General Motors, Mott is responsible for the organization’s global IT strategy, as well as all IT assets.
 He has overseen an enormous technology insourcing transformation at GM, bringing 10,000 IT staff back in-house and hiring 3,000 new graduates.
 Mott has also led the establishing of innovation centers at company headquarters in Detroit, Austin, Atlanta and Phoenix.
-He is a member of the executive leadership team, reporting directly to CEO Mary Barra.

 SVP and global CIO